A MANYOSHU Poem that Sheds Light on the Nature of the Ancient KAGAI ( 嬥歌 ) Coupling and Fertility Rites Once Held on Mt. Tsukuba

 On the Mountain of Tsukuba / Where the eagles dwell / Near the Wells of Mohakitsu, / Seeking each other, in song of Kagai, / I will seek the wives of other men / And let other men woo my own. / The gods dwelling in these mountains / Have allowed this / Since olden times; / Do not make exception today / And do not reproach the lovers / And blame them not

 For me, however, such a translation loses the sense of Mushimaro as a curious traveller who has visited an exotic ritual which he describes with his courtly comrades in mind.
-He even asks them for their understanding of his outrageous behaviour by declaring : When in Rome, do as the Romans do!
+He even asks them for their understanding of his outrageous behavior by declaring : When in Rome, do as the Romans do!

 In my translation at the top of this page, I take MOHAKITSU to be Mushimaro`s port of arrival before his assent of the mountain (since I assume that he travelled by boat, the way most travelling was done in this area in those days).
 Most translators and Japanese commentators take this mysterious place name to be a spring or well or some sort of body of water on the mountain.

 I can`t believe, however, that Mushimaro would be so detailed in his description of place names on the mountain.
-Since TSU means port in Japanese, I take MOHAKITSU to be the site at which he disembarked from his boat- just as a traveller today would describe how he/ she got off at Tsukuba Station before taking the bus up to the mountain.
-I also changed the tone in general to one of travel reportage- and the rationalization to taboo-breaking behaviour to both Mushimaro AND his wife- since she apparently joined in on the festivities as well.
+Since TSU means port in Japanese, I take MOHAKITSU to be the site at which he disembarked from his boat- just as a traveler today would describe how he/ she got off at Tsukuba Station before taking the bus up to the mountain.
+I also changed the tone in general to one of travel reportage- and the rationalization to taboo-breaking behavior to both Mushimaro AND his wife- since she apparently joined in on the festivities as well.

 To tell the truth, if you are interested in the nature of the KAGAI, these details are not really important.
-Mushimaro`s poem reveals that not only young unmarried men and women participated in the festival- but married people were able to enjoy two days a year of free love as well- all in the name of agricultural (and human) fertilty.
+Mushimaro`s poem reveals that not only young unmarried men and women participated in the festival- but married people were able to enjoy two days a year of free love as well- all in the name of agricultural (and human) fertility.
 Though, the Kagai has died out long ago there are always rumors that it still takes place somewhere in Tsukuba.

 A few years ago I was asked to give a lecture to the Senior Citizens Association in the town of Hojo, which is near the foot of Mt.
 Tsukuba.
-Interestingly- unforgettably in fact – the president of the association, when giving me some words of advice on making the event successful, recommended that I make a lot of jokes- especially those with sexual inuendo.
+Interestingly- unforgettably in fact – the president of the association, when giving me some words of advice on making the event successful, recommended that I make a lot of jokes- especially those with sexual innuendo.
 I followed his advice and the event went over really well.
 Lots of laughing and joking around.
 One line that everyone seemed to truly enjoy came to me during the question and answer session.
 When asked why I had come to live in Tsukuba, I explained that it was because I had heard that there was the KAGAI there…….. but that I was disappointed that I had never found it.

 With twinkles in their eyes, the people in the audience (men and women in their 70`s,80`s, and 90`s) smiled mischievously at me (and at each other) and said: “Oh!
 But it does exist………..” wink wink.